 The Department of Punjabi has also ensured that keeps its dialogue with the college teachers by ensuring regular workshops, promoting Co-operative and Guest teaching under the faculty improvement scheme and by taking keen interest in promoting Punjabi language at the Under-graduate level.
 The department offers admissions to Ph.D., M.Phil., M.A., Certificate and Diploma Courses in Punjabi.

 The Department’s faculty has been honoured with some of the highest civilian honours/Awards such as Padma Shri for Prof. Attar Singh, Kabir and Saraswati Samman for Prof. Harbhajan Singh, Sahitya Akademi Award for Prof S.S.
 Noor, Majlis-e-Bulleh Shah International Award from Pakistan for Prof. Kuljit Shellie, (former Dean, Faculty of Arts) and Antar Rashtri Sahitkar/Kalakawr Award (2002) from International Association of Punjabi Authors and Artists Inc. Canada and Modern Literary Scholar Award (2002) by Punjabi Academy, Wolverhampton, U.K. for Dr. Manjit Singh.
-Almost all the present faculty members (mentioned separately on page No. 3) have been honoured with other local and state level Awards for their contributions to Punjabi Literature.
+Almost all the present faculty members (mentioned separately) have been honoured with other local and state level Awards for their contributions to Punjabi Literature.

 Currently, the Department is flourishing under Dr. Manjit Singh’s (Associate Professor) Headship.

 Fresh Time-Tables of different courses of study, related to the forthcoming academic session i.e. 2013-2014 will be available on website in the last week of July 2013.

 Certificate and Diploma coursesin Punjabi

 Details related to Research /Projects Activities are available in the indiviual proformas of all the faculty members given separately.